 Branding (or a brand/visual identity) is then the visual representation of your brand and makes up the elements people see in marketing – logos, colours, typefaces, and a brand voice.
 This identity plays a central role in shaping the perception of your brand, allowing you to define the experience you convey to customers.
 It enables your company to control how you tell your story, instead of others telling the story for you.

-Being consistent in using this brand identity then creates a unified persona for audiences to engage with and get to know, and this drives the perception of the brand in general.
+Being consistent in using this brand identity then creates a unified persona for audiences to engage with and get to know.
+And by giving a foundation for consistency across all marketing (from graphic design, to copywriting, to photography, to videography), this drives the perception of the brand in general.